 YouTube

-YouTube visitors already spend time watching content — they have higher intent.
+YouTube visitors already spend time watching content.
+They have higher intent.
 Use your bio link to drive them to your most valuable off-platform offer: a course, coaching, or community.

 Step 12: Align Your Bio Link with Your Content Calendar

-The most effective link in bio pages aren't static — they move in sync with your posting schedule.
-Build this habit:
+The most effective link in bio pages aren't static.
+They move in sync with your posting schedule.
+Build this habit

 - Before you publish content, update link #1 to match what you're about to post

-- In your caption, write a specific CTA: "Full tutorial — link in bio"
+- In your caption, write a specific CTA: "Full tutorial.
+Link in bio"

 - In stories, add a link sticker pointing directly to your bio URL

-This creates a flywheel: content drives profile visits → profile visits become link clicks → link clicks convert to your goal (sales, signups, follows, views).
+This creates a flywheel: content drives profile visits β profile visits become link clicks β link clicks convert to your goal (sales, signups, follows, views).

 Step 13: Seasonal and Launch Strategy

 Don't run the same link in bio page year-round.
-Treat it as a campaign asset:
+Treat it as a campaign asset During a product launch:

 - Link 1: Buy now / enrollment page (with urgency: "Closes Friday")